Skip to content

 }

-1. Let’s add one more test to make sure our complete_task function works as expected.
+6. Let’s add one more test to make sure our complete_task function works as expected.
 Add another test function with:

 #[test(admin = @0x123)]

-#[expected_failure(abort_code = E_NOT_INITIALIZED)]
+#[expected_failure(abort_code = ENOT_INITIALIZED)]

 public entry fun account_can_not_update_task(admin: signer) acquires TodoList {

-// creates an admin @todolist_addr account for test
+// Create an admin account for testing

 account::create_account_for_test(signer::address_of(&admin));